Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 # Rob-Bara-College-Coding-Portfolio
-A work in Progress College Portfolio of Rob L. Bara which demonstrates the growth and understanding of programming knowledge Currently consisting of:
+A work in Progress College Portfolio of Rob L. Bara.
+This portfolio demonstrates a variety of lab reports I have created over the course of my college degree, most of which are unedited from the time of submission, so you can understand the mistakes I made as a student, and witness the growth from my mistakes I demonstrate through later labs.
+Currently consisting of:

 -Introduction to C programming Labs